 2023

-It's been 38 months since Canadian air travel passenger numbers plummeted to less than 3% of their normal levels back in late March / early April of 2020.
+It's been 40 months since passenger numbers at Canadian airports plummeted to less than 3% of their normal traffic levels back in late March / early April of 2020.

 Since that time they've never quite recovered to 2019 levels.
 2019 is still the gold standard for measuring 'normal' when it comes to travel numbers.

-The graph above shows how 'normal' the particular month was for Canadian air travel numbers (as a percentage), relative to the same month in 2019.
+The graph above shows how 'normal' the particular month was for Canadian airport passenger numbers (as a percentage), relative to the same month in 2019.

 Spring of 2022 - The real recovery begins

-There was a huge jump back in the spring of 2022 when the numbers suddenly jumped from a dismal 40% to nearly 80% recovery by the end of May.
+There was a huge jump back in the spring of 2022 when Canadian airport traffic levels suddenly jumped from a dismal 40% to nearly 80% recovered by the end of May.

 As we all witnessed throughout spring and summer of 2022 nobody was really prepared for this, including the airlines and the airports.
+Or the passport offices.
 Not just in Canada, but around the world.

 Things continued to progress fairly nicely throughout the remainder of 2022, reaching 90% recovery by the end of the year.